Title: The Number One Song In Heaven

 It makes perfect sense that the Maels re-emerged in the 21st century as orchestral chamber-pop stylists; had they been born a couple of centuries earlier they’d have been writing concertos for kings and queens.

 After this phenomenal rally, Sparks slipped out of the UK charts that had suckled them for so long, finding sanctuary in the US Club Play chart right into the 90s.
 Sparks always made sense; it was the rest of us that had to catch up and align with their way of working and wry sense of humour (“Written, of course, by the mightiest hand”).
-I’m stupidly proud that “we” appreciated them when their countrymen didn’t (and it’s not like me to discover national pride).
+I’m stupidly proud that “we” appreciate them when their countrymen didn’t (and it’s not like me to discover national pride).
 Although their last actual mainstream Top 10 hit was in Germany, where all this began.

 2 thoughts on “Sparks, The Number One Song In Heaven (1979)”

 Wow!
 I’ve never heard of Sparks, and have not heard this song before now.
 Thank you!

 It’s kind of unfortunate that so much coloured vinyl was deployed trying to sell these, as they tend to sound terrible.
 (Even my copy of the LP is on gold/yellow vinyl.)
 And actually even the black vinyl 7″s are usually knackered.